Harris' full day in Wisconsin shifts after Hamas leader killed

 GREEN BAY, Wis.
 (CBS 58) -- Less than three weeks before Election Day, Vice President Kamala Harris spent Thursday, Oct.
 17 entirely in Wisconsin, making three stops in different corners of this pivotal state.

-Dozens of student protesters gathered on campus to criticize the current administration’s stance on the war in the Middle East but learned of the significant international news during Harris’ trip to the state.
+On the UWM campus, dozens of student protesters gathered to criticize the current administration’s stance on the war in the Middle East but learned of the significant international news during Harris’ trip to the state.

 “We’re going to make our voices heard,” said Anatoli Rasmussen a student at UW-Milwaukee.
 Rasmussen stated that the deaths in Gaza are a result of the conflict, calling it a genocide.